ghoshsoura/react-project/README.md

 > This will start an application running on localhost 3000(default).
 By default, the server side application page loads up and if you change your file logic, it will render accordingly.

 # To install a Dependency: -
-There may be case where we need some addtional dependencies for the project in order to execute the file.
-Then we can use 'npm' command to install dependencies -
+## npm install [dependency name] or npm i [dependency name

-> npm install [dependency name] or npm i [dependency name]
+>There may be case where we need some addtional dependencies for the project in order to execute the file.
+Then we can use 'npm' command to install dependencies.
+The above syntax will install all necesaary modules for that dependency and when finished installing, you can import relevant modules in your code.